MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/update-via-powershell-23h2.md

     - *SBE_Content_4.1.2.3.zip*
     - *SBE_Discovery_Contoso.xml*

-3. Create a folder for discovery by the update service at the following location in the infrastructure volume of your cluster.
+3. Create a folder for discovery by the update service at the following location in the infrastructure volume of your system.

     ```powershell
     New-Item C:\ClusterStorage\Infrastructure_1\Shares\SU1_Infrastructure_1\sideload -ItemType Directory